Challenge: The Strain of New Product Development

 Sophelle provided an experienced interim QA manager to guide the client through the beta release of their new product.
 Sophelle fortified the QA function by adding a skilled contract-to-perm QA engineer, ensuring adequate resources to achieve a stable beta product.
 Sophelle also addressed the client’s long-term staffing needs by sourcing and hiring a QA Director, responsible for completing the transition of the organization to the newly created lifecycle going forward.

 The beta release was on time and stable, providing the hard-working development staff with a much-needed sense of accomplishment.
-Thorough knowledge transfer enabled the client’s staff to achieve proficiency with the new lifecycle framework, resulting in significantly increased productivity and product quality provided the necessary process to confidently forecast and execute future projects.
+Thorough knowledge transfer enabled the client’s staff to achieve proficiency with the new lifecycle framework, resulting in significantly increased productivity and product quality providing the necessary process to confidently forecast and execute future projects.

 Please contact Sophelle today for more information.